Moir\'e semiconductors on twisted bilayer dice lattice: Effective model of the TBD

-After building effective model of TBD, we now can compare the band structures of TBG and TBD.
-In our previous calculation, we assume the hopping term is isotropic, namely, the hopping amplitude of different sublattice equal to each other, which induces $W_{AA'} = W_{AB'}$.
-In TBG, the absolutely flat band at magic angle $\theta \approx 1.08^{\degree}$ can be obtained in the chiral limit, namely, by choosing $W_{AA'} = 0$ \cite{Tarnopolsky2019}.
-In the chiral limit of TBD, highly degenerate flat bands at zero energy also exist.
-In our model, the chiral limit corresponds to setting $W_{AA'} = W_{AC'} = 0$. $W_{AC'}$ is a new ingredient in TBD when comparing with TBG, and the effects of non-zero $W_{AC'}$ will be discussed at the end of this section.
-We set parameter $W = 110mev$, and truncate Hamiltonian at order of {$l_1 = l_2 = 3$}, meanwhile we choose three moir{\'e} angle $\theta = 0.5^{\degree}, 1.08^{\degree}, 5^{\degree}$, and final results of the band structure are summarized in Fig.\ref{fig2}.
+{In the numerical calculation, we choose $W_{AA'} =W_{BB'}=W_{CC'}$.} In TBG, the absolutely flat band at the magic angle $\theta \approx 1.08^{\degree}$ can be obtained in the chiral limit, namely, by choosing $W_{AA'} = 0$ \cite{Tarnopolsky2019}.
+In the chiral limit of the TBD, highly degenerate flat bands at zero energy also exist.
+We truncate the Hamiltonian at the order of {$l_1 = l_2 = 3$}, and we choose three {moir{\'e}} angles $\theta = 0.5^{\degree}, 1.08^{\degree}, 5^{\degree}$.
+The final results of the band structures of TBG and the TBD are summarized in Fig.\ref{fig2}.

-Unlike TBG which has flat bands near magic angles, TBD has flat bands at all angles, which is the manifestation of flat band of single layer dice lattice model (see Fig. \ref{fig2}).
-These TBD flat bands are highly degenerate in the chiral limit.
-When $W_{AA'}$ and $W_{AC'}$ are nonzero, the degeneracy is lifted and behaves as Landau levels (see Fig. \ref{Figure5}b).

-When $W_{AA'}$ is non-zero, the degeneracy of the central flat bands is lifted.
-As $W_{AA'}$ increases, we can observe from Fig. \ref{fig2}h that the range of the central flat band gradually expands, where we have set $W_{AC'} = 0$.
-Interestingly, in the TBD system, even if we set the parameter $W_{AA'}$ = 0, changing the value of $W_{AC'}$ can also lead to the lifting of degeneracy {in $\theta = 0.5^{\degree}, 1.08^{\degree}, 5^{\degree}$}.
-Therefore, to obtain the band structure of the central flat band, both parameters, $W_{AA'}$ and $W_{AC'}$, must be set to zero.
-Additionally, when the two layers are aligned, the parameter $W_{AC'}$ affects particle-hole symmetry.
-Meanwhile, in TBD under the condition both $W_{AA'} \neq 0$ and $W_{AC'} \neq 0$, the particle-hole symmetry will also be broken.

-After discussing the effects of parameters $W_{AA'}$ and $W_{AC'}$ on the flat band structure of TBD system, we now turn to their effects on the band structure in align bilayer case.
-In both perfect aligned stacking and A-B stacking bilayer dice lattice, the parameter $W_{AC'}$ will significantly affect the particle-hole symmetry of the band.
-First we have the Hamiltonian of A-B align bilayer dice lattice reads